jrjennings/Audacity/README.md

 <p>Make the following changes to original design:
 <ul>
 <li>change to gear motors with encoders instead of serial bus servos for drive motors.
-<li>upgrade the stearing servos to Dynamixel instead of Lewan Soul serial bus servos
+<li>upgrade the stearing servos to Dynamixels instead of Lewan Soul serial bus servos
-<li>add an android cell phone that uses it's onboard sensors (eg. accelerometer, compass, GPS) and sends movement commands to Arduino Mega on rover via Bluetooth
+<li>add an android cell phone that uses it's onboard sensors (eg. accelerometer, compass, GPS) and sends movement commands to Arduino Mega on the rover via Bluetooth
 <li>add machine vision to locate orange cone and navigate towards it
 <li>add ultrasonic sensors for obsical avoidance
 <li>add a bumper touch sensor